 The qutrits system of two massive gauge bosons is generated by the decay of the SM Higgs boson \be h\to V(k_1,\lambda_1)\, V^*(k_2,\lambda_2)\, , \ee with $V\in\{W,Z$\}, and $V^*$ regarded as an off-shell vector boson.
 We can treat the latter as an on-shell particle characterized by a fictitious mass \be M_{V^*}= f M_V\, , \ee which is the original mass $M_V$ reduced by a factor $f$, with $0<f<1$.
 The Higgs boson is produced at the LHC as a resonance in the $s$-channel.

-The expected quantum entanglement and Bell inequality violation for the processes $h\to WW^*$ has been analyzed in \cite{Barr:2021zcp,Ashby-Pickering:2022umy}, that for $h\to ZZ^*$ in \cite{Aguilar-Saavedra:2022wam,Ashby-Pickering:2022umy}.
+The theoretically expected quantum entanglement and Bell inequality violation for the processes $h\to WW^*$ have been studied in \cite{Barr:2021zcp,Ashby-Pickering:2022umy}, and those for $h\to ZZ^*$ in \cite{Aguilar-Saavedra:2022wam,Ashby-Pickering:2022umy}.
 Comparable results have been obtained in \cite{Fabbrichesi:2023cev} by using analytical results for the polarization density matrix of the two gauge bosons in the helicity basis.
 We summarize here first the analytical results of \cite{Aguilar-Saavedra:2022wam,Fabbrichesi:2023cev} for the polarizations coefficients and its implications for quantum entanglement and Bell inequality violation observables.
 The corresponding results obtained by Monte Carlo simulation of events are briefly discussed in the next Section~\ref{sec:qutrits:higgs:events}.